Yomi Aminu - FdSc Nursing Associate

 How would you describe the support that you’ve received from the University of Salford?

-As earlier mentioned, the support I’ve received from University of Salford is so far outstanding.
-The entire TNA team works tirelessly to ensure every student succeed.
-All the resources needed to achieve excellence are made readily available with support from all relevant departments involved.
+As mentioned earlier, the support I’ve received from the University of Salford has been outstanding so far.
+The entire TNA team works tirelessly to ensure every student succeeds.
+All the resources needed to achieve excellence are readily available, with support from all relevant departments.

-What has been your proudest achievement on your apprenticeship to date?
+What has been your proudest achievement in your apprenticeship to date?

 What would you say to someone considering an apprenticeship?

-To anyone considering an apprenticeship, I’ll strongly advise to go for it, there has been no regrets for me so far.
-It can be challenging and hard sometimes during the journey but always look at the bright side and what will be achieved in the end.
+To anyone considering an apprenticeship, I’d strongly advise going for it; I haven't had any regrets so far.
+It can be challenging at times during the journey, but always look on the bright side and focus on what will be achieved in the end.

 Do you have any advice for future apprentices?

-To future apprentices, this is a great way to develop career and achieve dreams.
-The TNA apprenticeship is very interesting and there is a lot to learn, variety of placement opportunities and some very wonderful people to meet while on the course of study.
-Finally, to future apprentices, you’ll do better if you study at University of Salford.
+For future apprentices, this is a great way to build a career and achieve their dreams.
+The TNA apprenticeship is very interesting, with a lot to learn, a variety of placement opportunities, and some wonderful people to meet throughout the course of study.
+Finally, to future apprentices, you’ll do better if you study at the University of Salford.